 Tip: If you can't find an item in a list, it's a good idea to check its status.
 Remember, if you save a stock item without a location, Sage 200cloud makes it Inactive automatically.

-You can't make a stock item inactive if:
+You cannot make a stock item Inactive when the item is:

-- The item is a cross-selling item for another stock item.
+- A cross-selling item for another stock item.

 When stock items are added to invoices and orders, the Code and Name that you've given to the item is used on printed documents that are sent to customers and suppliers.
 Depending on the coding system you've used, there may be occasions where this is not sufficient.